groupdocs-annotation/GroupDocs.Annotation-Docs/net/getting-started/licensing-and-subscription.md

 hideChildren: False
 toc: True
 ---
-Sometimes, to study the system better, you want to dive into the code as fast as possible.
+Sometimes to study the system better, you want to dive into the code as fast as possible.
 To make this easier, GroupDocs.Annotation provides different plans for purchase or offers a Free Trial and a 30-day Temporary License for evaluation.

 {{< alert style="info" >}}
 Note that there are a number of general policies and practices that guide you on how to evaluate, properly license, and purchase our products.
 You can find them in the ["Purchase Policies and FAQ"](https://purchase.groupdocs.com/policies) section.
 {{< /alert >}}

 ## Free Trial or Temporary License